diasurgical/DevilutionX/docs/building.md

 These can be done automatically by running [`Packaging/windows/mingw-prep.sh`](/Packaging/windows/mingw-prep.sh).

+Note: If your `i686-w64-mingw32` directory is not in `/usr` (e.g. when on Debian), the mingw-prep scripts and the CMake command won't work.
+You need adjust the mingw-prep scripts and pass `-DCROSS_PREFIX=/path` to CMake to set the path to the parent of the `i686-w64-mingw32` directory.

 ```bash
 # Download the 32-bit development libraries for SDL2 and libsodium
 # as well as the headers for zlib and place them in subfolders under